-If you have a fiberglass boat, check the hull for any stress cracks, especially near the bow eye; and if you spot any cracks, a pro can repair them.
+If you have a fiberglass boat, check the hull for any stress cracks, especially near the bow eye.
+If you spot any cracks, a pro can repair them.
 Additionally, be sure to inspect the hull for blisters in the gelcoat.
 If you find any, use the corner of a small chisel to puncture the blister and drain it.
 Then, sand it smooth, wipe the area with rubbing alcohol to remove debris, and patch it with an epoxy-based filler.
-Scrape any barnacles from the bottom of your boat, and give it a good power washing to remove lake or sea scum and debris.
+Scrape any barnacles from the bottom of your boat, and give it a good power wash to remove lake or sea scum and debris.

 2. Change the oil.

 Moisture can accumulate in engine oil causing mischief ranging from poor fuel economy to engine failure.
 So changing your oil regularly—including pre-winter storing—is a savvy move.

 When water lingers in your engine it can freeze and expand, potentially cracking components.
 To prevent such a calamity, which can be costly to repair, you’ll need to drain your engine prior to tucking your boat away for winter.

 If you have an inboard or sterndrive engine:

 - Use water muffs to connect a garden hose to your cooling system before flushing your engine with clean water to remove any saltwater or debris, which can cause corrosion.